theodorosidmar/dotfiles/readme.md

 5. Configure pulseaudio (or `alsamixer` (?) or `pavucontrol` (?)) to control sound volume
 6. Learn & configure xinit & xresources
 ### vim
-1. Highlighting gets the word invisible and then I have to run `:noh`
-2. Cursor is totally not configured
+1. Cursor is totally not configured
-3. Learn how to move lines & texts
+2. Learn how to move lines & texts
-4. Learn how to find a text in files in a directory
+3. Learn how to find a text in files in a directory